Leonardo-Boss/suckless-site/suckless.org/index.md

 2015-02-14
 ----------
-There will be [slcon2](http://suckless.org/conference/) held in Budapest end of Oct 2015.
+[slcon2](http://suckless.org/conference/) will be held in Budapest on 2015-10-(30-31).

-The CfP for interested participants is now open and will end *30 April 2015*.
+The CfP for interested participants is now open and will end on 2015-04-30.

 2014-12-22
 ----------